zhi-gang/dioxus-daisyui-admin-protal/README.md

 * This project is developed for study Rust and Dioxus.
 * It try to develop a administrator portal on both Web and Desktop.
 * It used Tailwind and DaisyUI.
+Has to install them by npm or others.
 * Run it with `dx serve --features web --release` for Web or `dx serve --features desktop --platform desktop  --release` for desktop (Dioxus Cli required)
 * Referce : https://github.com/robbins23/daisyui-admin-dashboard-template